Home — Endpoint Type — Data Type — Provider and Client — Bindings — Tutorial — Tools

 MAP defines the following roles (of endpoint types):

-PROCESSING_RESOURCE INFORMATION_HOLDER_RESOURCE DATA_TRANSFER_RESOURCE LINK_LOOKUP_RESOURCE OPERATIONAL_DATA_HOLDER MASTER_DATA_HOLDER REFERENCE_DATA_HOLDER
+OPERATIONAL_DATA_HOLDER MASTER_DATA_HOLDER REFERENCE_DATA_HOLDER

-And the responsibilities (of operations) are:
+And the responsibilities (of operations) can be:

-COMPUTATION_FUNCTION STATE_CREATION_OPERATION RETRIEVAL_OPERATION STATE_TRANSITION_OPERATION
+COMPUTATION_FUNCTION RETRIEVAL_OPERATION

 Data Contract Skeletons (for Operation Signatures)